-S12) "Let's create regular polygons": 1^{st} phase: A) Process - activities: Three half-baked microworlds are given to the students, providing open jagged lines of 3, 4, 6 equal sides respectively (fig.1: jagged line of 6 sides).
-The students work in groups and try to modify the code so that the lines close and create an equilateral triangle, a square and a regular hexagon respectively.
-B) The role of the tools: Students are expected to correspond the sliders of the variation tool to the variables of the code, by dragging them and observing the graphical outcome.
+4.2.1 (S12) "Let's create regular polygons"

+1st phase: (A) Process-activities: three half-baked microworlds are given to the students, providing open jagged lines of 3, 4, 6 equal sides, respectively (Fig. 1: jagged line of 6 sides).
+The students work in groups and try to modify the code so that the lines close and create an equilateral triangle, a square and a regular hexagon, respectively.
+(B) The role of the tools: Students are expected to correspond the sliders of the variation tool to the variables of the code, by dragging them and observing the graphical outcome.
 The students are expected to recognize that the slider determining the line's closure corresponds to the turtle's turn.
-After moving the side's slider on a certain value, the students are expected to require polygon is created when the turtle's turn becomes 120°, 90°, 60° respectively.
+After moving the side's slider on a certain value, the students are expected to experiment by dragging the turn's slider to different values until they discover that the regular polygon is created when the turtle's turn becomes 120° , 90° , 60° , respectively.
 The students are expected to relate the turn to the polygon's exterior angle and conjecture its relationship with the number of sides.
 Then they can modify the code by taking off the variable that corresponds to the turn and replace it by the functional relation 360/:n.
 These changes can be further tested by executing the code and observing the graphical outcome.

-to line :n :b :c repeat :n [fd :b rt :c] end 2^{nd} phase: A) Process - activities: The students have to modify a given half-baked microworld, called "line" which constructs an open jagged line of n equal sides with length :b.
-B) The role of the tools: Students correspond the sliders of the variation tool to the variables of the code and ascertain that the slider which does not influence the closure of the line is the one of length, which is moved on a certain value.
+to line :n :b :c repeat :n [fd :b rt :c] end 2nd phase: (A) Process-activities: the students have to modify a given half-baked microworld, called 'line' which constructs an open jagged line of n equal sides with length :b.
+(B) The role of the tools: students correspond the sliders of the variation tool to the variables of the code and ascertain that the slider which does not influence the closure of the line is the one of length, which is moved on a certain value.
 By dragging the slider (:c) of the exterior angle, they find out that for every value of n the line closes (the regular polygon whose exterior angle equals :c).
-By dragging the slider (:n) of number of sides, they find out the value of the angle which closes the line (the exterior angle of a regular polygon of n sides).
+By dragging the slider (:n) of number of sides, they find out the value of the angle that closes the line (the exterior angle of a regular polygon of n sides).
 They conjecture that the exterior angle which creates a regular polygon of :n sides, equals 360/:n.
 They take off the variable :c from the code, replacing it by 360/:n.
 Their conjecture can be verified by executing the code and taking the graphical feedback.

-3^{rd} phase: The scenario is extended to the circle, and then, to the circumscribed circle of a given regular polygon (the description cannot be given here due to the space limits).
+3rd phase: the scenario is extended to the circle, and then, to the circumscribed circle of a given regular polygon (the description cannot be given here due to the space limits).